VerifiableFL: Verifiable Claims for Federated Learning using Exclaves

 \subsection{Constructing an exclave dataflow graph}

-The EDRs from all participants (as collected by the EDR storage service) are used to construct a directed acyclic graph, which we refer to as the \emph{exclave dataflow graph}~(EDG). \F\ref{fig:correct_edg} shows a sample EDG: each vertex~$v \in V$ is an EDR, which is defined by the tuple of $(\mathit{in}, \mathit{code}, \mathit{out})$ that refers to the data input, code and data output hashes from that exclave execution.
+The EDRs from all participants (collected by the EDR storage service) are used to construct a directed acyclic graph, which we refer to as the \emph{exclave dataflow graph}~(EDG). \F\ref{fig:correct_edg} shows a sample EDG: each vertex~$v \in V$ is an EDR, which is defined by the tuple of $(\mathit{in}, \mathit{code}, \mathit{out})$ that refers to the data input, code and data output hashes from that exclave execution.
 Each edge~$e \in E$ represents the (reversed) data flow between exclaves; it points from the downstream (consumer) vertex~$v_{y}$ to the upstream (producer) vertex~$v_{x}$:

-The edge label represents the specific data that flows between the two exclave executions.
+The edge label represents the data that flows between the two exclave executions.
 It is defined as the non-empty intersection of the outputs of $v_x$ and the inputs of $v_y$ (since exclaves may have multiple inputs and outputs for a single execution):

 We define the $\mathit{EDG} = (V, E, l)$ as a collection of vertices~$V$, reversed dataflow edges~$E$, and an edge label function~$l$.
-Alg.~\ref{algo:edg-generate} shows how \sys constructs an EDG from a collection of EDRs~$v$ that are attested as~$\sigma(v)$.
+For auditing, Alg.~\ref{algo:edg-generate} shows how \sys constructs an EDG from a collection of EDRs~$v$ that are attested as~$\sigma(v)$.
 For each EDR, \sys first verifies the attestation with the hardware manufacturer, \eg using AMD's Key Distribution System~\cite{amd_kds}~(line~\ref{algo:edg-generate:verify}).
 If the verification succeeds, \sys adds the EDR to the EDG as a vertex; if it fails, \eg due to an invalid signature or other tampering, the vertex is ignored (see~\F\ref{fig:edg:corrupt_vertex}).

-\sys then adds edges by iterating over all pairs of vertices.\footnote{In practice, the structure of the FL job can be used to ascertain which vertices \emph{should} be connected, avoiding a naive iteration in Alg.~\ref{algo:edg-generate}.} If the inputs of an EDR vertex match the outputs of another, an edge is added between the two vertices, labeled with the dataflow between the exclaves~(lines~\ref{algo:edg-generate:edge-add-start}--\ref{algo:edg-generate:edge-add-end}).
-If the data was modified outside the exclave, \eg by an adversary during transit, there is no match and no edge is added due to the inputs/outputs mismatch (see~\F\ref{fig:edg:corrupt_edge}).
+\sys then adds edges by iterating over all vertices.\footnote{In practice, the structure of the FL job can be used to ascertain which vertices \emph{should} be connected, avoiding naive iteration.} If the inputs of an EDR vertex match the outputs of another, an edge is added between the two vertices, labeled with the dataflow between the exclaves~(lines~\ref{algo:edg-generate:edge-add-start}--\ref{algo:edg-generate:edge-add-end}).
+If the data was modified outside the exclave, \eg by an adversary during transit, there is no match and no edge is added due to the mismatch between inputs and outputs (see~\F\ref{fig:edg:corrupt_edge}).